LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2023-03-28-Nick-Davis-Hon-Life-Member.md

 Tonight, we presented an Honorary Life Membership of Liffey Valley Athletics Club Award to Nick Davis to officially recognise the long-term commitment, dedication, support and the significant contribution that Nick has made to LVAC over the years – Nick has been central and at the heart of many of the athletics success the club has had over the years.

-While many of us know the many achievements that Nick has had as an athlete and also with the club and indeed nationally and internationally, i would like to highlight a few:
+While many of us know the many achievements that Nick has had as an athlete and also with the club and indeed nationally and internationally, we would like to highlight a few:

 <b>Nick as an Athlete<b/>